Side-Stepping Squares

 Here are some variations you can use to add more passion to your soloing:

-• Slide from one note to another
+• Slide from one note to another.

-• Pause or change the duration of notes
+• Pause or change the duration of notes.

-• Emphasize the root which is the red note
+• Emphasize the root, which is the red note.

-• Bend the string when playing a note
+• Bend the string when playing a note.

-• Play soft and loud
+• Play it both softly and loudly.

-• Add the blues note (always next to an orange note)
+• Add the blues note (always next to an orange note).

-• Play a note multiple times before continuing
+• Play a note multiple times before continuing.

-• Repeat a two or three note sequence multiple times
+• Repeat a two- or three-note sequence multiple times.

 “When the band plays fast, you play slow; when the band plays slow, you play fast.”— Miles Davis explaining soloing